ietf/www.ietf.org/Guide to being effective in the IETF.md

 >
 > Your reply to reason C goes here

-Some things to avoid are:
-1. If you write emails at the top of the message that cover multiple points, then many people will simply not take it all in and others will not read more than the first few lines.
-2. If you write incredibly long emails without breaking them up with headings and other structure then people will either skim read them, just read the first few lines, or not even read them at all.
-There are times when you might need to write a very long email, in which case use structure to help people read them - headings, bullets, introductions, summaries, etc. Alternatively, consider if this is better as an Internet-Draft.
-3. It is common practice in business email for people to just press reply and write something at the top, keeping a copy of every previous reply in the message below.
-In the IETF context this is a real problem for two reasons: the first is that some participants use email clients that do not hide quoted text very well and the second is that every message appears in the public archive, and that practice clutters this archive, reducing its utility as a reference tool.
+It is fine to reply to multiple messages in one response, if the points they have made are sufficiently related that this is needed.
+All you need do is quote one message and add your reply, and then quote the next message and reply.

+## <a id="rich-text">Avoid rich text formatting</a>
-4. Using rich text formatting attributes, such as colour or italic, to highlight specific text (e.g. "replies in red") is insensitive to those with vision disabilities and all of that context is lost in the archives as those are only plain text.
+Using rich text formatting attributes, such as colour or italic, to highlight specific text (e.g. "replies in red") is insensitive to those with vision disabilities and all of that context is lost in the archives as those are only plain text.
 If possible, it is better to avoid rich text altogether as the message you think you are sending may not be what is received.

+## <a id="client-help">Help with specific mail clients</a>
-For more information on using specific email clients (Apple mail Outlook, etc) see [Link to wiki pages]().
+For more information on using specific email clients (Apple mail Outlook, etc) see the wiki page [Link to wiki pages]().

-# <a id="read-thoroughly">Read the relevant Internet-Drafts, related RFCs and archives, thoroughly</a>
-Internet-Drafts (I-Ds) are the core mechanism for IETF participants to share ideas.
-These often refer to RFCs or other I-Ds by way of background.
-If you want to fully participate in any discussion in the IETF then you will need to read the I-Ds related to that discussion and any RFCs or other documents that they refer to.
-Each WG has a page that lists the finished RFCs and adopted I-Ds, and unadopted relevant I-Ds are notified to the mailing list by the authors.

-All IETF mailing lists have a [public archive](https://mailarchive.ietf.org) and there are many times when it is important to read the list archive in order to participate effectively.
-These include:
-* If you want to raise something and have a suspicion that this might have been raised before.
-* If you think you may have missed some important context.
-* If other participants say that something has been raised before and that's why they don't want to discuss it again.

-Altogether, this can mean a lot of reading, but if you do not do it then you will not have the necessary context to engage in the discussion.
-There is also the risk that this becomes obvious and others then choose not to listen to you.

 # <a id="send-text">Send text</a>
 The IETF works on proposed text and proposed changes to that text.
 It is so much better to say "I don't like this text because of X, and here is some alternative text that fixes that" because this turns your point into something actionable.